Join with others who are struggling with hurts, hang-ups, or addictive habits at TFRC's Recovery for Life programs.

 Foster parents are the front-line champions caring for the abused and neglected children in our local communities.
 Foster Parent Support Group is available for current licensed foster parents.
 If you have ainquiries on how to become a foster parent, contact Fostering Idaho at (208)-734-4435

-Meets 4th Monday through September-May
+Meets every 4th Monday through September-May